 There’s probably nothing more miserable than sitting at home in the cold.
 Most people depend on their home’s heating system to function properly and keep them warm during the colder months.
 But like everything else, if not properly maintained, your home’s heating system can malfunction.
 To assist you in evaluating your home’s heating system, the following will provide tips and recommended courses of action to help ensure your home is warm and comfortable.

 Warm Air Heating Systems

 Types of warm air heating systems:

 Gravity systems operate by air convection.
-Simply, heated air expands, becomes lighter and rises.
-Cooler air is more dense and falls.
-There is no mechanical force moving the air.
-The difference in air temperature alone creates the 'convection' or motivation for air movement.
+Heated air expands, becomes lighter and rises.
+Cooler air is dense and falls.
+The difference in air temperature creates the convection or motivation for air movement.

-The return grille or duct of a gravity system must be unrestricted.
+The return of a gravity system must be unrestricted.
 Even a filter is too restrictive.
-This is necessary to develop positive convection and more efficient distribution.
+This is necessary to develop positive convection and better distribution.

 Inspect the cabinet or jacket for burned paint, distortions and/or scorch marks.
 Scorch marks may indicate that the firebox is not performing its designed function and heat is escaping.
 Such problems indicate that the flame is getting beyond the furnace firebox and may be creating fire safety, economic and functional problems.

-The following evidence indicate positive pressure on a heat exchanger:
+The following evidences indicate positive pressure on a heat exchanger.